-Strategic programme

-Resources which:

-- a) are under the full control of the LEP/Hull & East Riding Unitary Leaders Board; or - will be under the control of the LEP/Hull & East Riding Unitary Leaders Board subject to the outcome of a bid to e.g. Government.
+Strategic programme Examples Resources which: Local Growth Fund a) are under the full control of the LEP/Hull & East Riding Unitary Getting Building Fund Leaders Board; or b) will be under the control of the LEP/Hull & East Riding Unitary Leaders Board subject to the outcome of a bid to e.g. Government.
 Tends to be larger programmes, often covering more than one thematic area of the LEP's work.

-Examples

-Local Growth Fund

-Getting Building Fund

-Delegated programme

-Resources under the control of the LEP, normally covering only one thematic area of the LEP's work.
-Decision-making may be by the LEP Board, a sub-board or other group delegated by the LEP Board.
-Tends to be smaller programmes.
+Delegated programme Examples Resources under the control of the LEP, normally covering only one Growing Hull and East thematic area of the LEP's work.
+Decision-making may be by the LEP Yorkshire business grant Board, a sub-board or other group delegated by the LEP Board.
+Tends to programme be smaller programmes.
+Business Loan Fund